AiushSharma/PHP---School-Registration/README.md

-# PHP---School-Registration
+# School-Registration
-This project is on PHP<br>
+This project is on PHP.
 This project is made using HTML,CSS,JS<br>
-This is a registration project<br>
+This is a registration project.
 This uses XAMPP
+This is useful for the people learning PHP